 Secure your legacy with expert insights on trust and succession planning.
 This blog category covers revocable and irrevocable trusts, estate succession strategies, asset protection, and legal guidance to help you plan for future generations.
 Stay informed with the latest trends and practices.

 Before taking yourself down the path of woke pronouns, this new aged term is not for that.
-Instead, I like this term when we might not know which nephews or nieces will be alive to help with our estate.
+Instead, this is a drafting strategy because identifying which nephews or nieces will be alive in the future, is unknown.

 If you are wishing to give an inheritance to niblings and are working through the in’s and outs of this type of asset transfer, you found the right place.